-Figure 9-1 On the left that geologic map of the district showing the San Martin structure and the Santa Elena vein, to the NE and SW.
-On the right, a microstructure on the Soyatal Formation that is a mirror of the major structure of San Martin.
-Source: CMPB Geology Department.
+Figure 9- 1: Map of the district showing the San Martin and the Santa Elena vein, to the NE and SW.
+On the right, a microstructure of the Soyatal Formation, a mirror of the major structure at San Martin.
+Source Geology Department